carpentries-lab/python-aos-lesson/index.md

 > ## Prerequisites
 >
-> Participants must already be using Python for their data analysis.
+> Participants must have a some familiarity with Python and the Unix shell.
 > They don't need to be highly proficient,
-> but a strong familiarity with Python syntax and basic constructs
+> but a basic understanding of Python syntax,
+> beginner-level programming constructs (e.g. loops and conditionals)
+> and filesystem navigation using the shell
-> such as loops, lists and conditionals (i.e. if statements) is required.
+> (e.g. the `ls` and `cd` commands) is required.
 >
 {: .prereq}